Top 8 Reasons Why You’re Broke

 6. Addictions

-Broadly speaking, there’re two types of addictions.
-One is substance addiction where you’re hooked on drugs or alcohol or even food.
-The other is non-substance addiction such as sex, social media and spirituality.
+Broadly speaking, there are two types of addictions.
+One is substance addiction, where you’re hooked on drugs, alcohol or even food.
+The other is non-substance addiction, such as sex, social media and spirituality.
 Regardless of the nature, almost all victims of addiction are always broke.
 Because addiction makes their lives “unmanageable,” as defined by the First Step of Alcoholics Anonymous.

-When we’re addicted to anything, we go to great lengths to fulfill the craving.
+When we’re addicted to anything, we go to great lengths to fulfil the craving.
 For example, an alcoholic would end up spending most of their income on liquor.
-A social media addict will spend prolonged hours before a computer or smartphone that causes lack of concentration at work and hence, results in job loss or absence of promotions.
+A social media addict will spend prolonged hours before a computer or smartphone, which causes a lack of concentration at work and, hence, results in job loss or absence of promotions.

-Its an undeniable fact that all addicts go broke at some point of time in their life.
-If you’re an addict then you could be facing such shortage of money even for basic needs and might have to depend upon others for your daily needs.
+It is an undeniable fact that all addicts go broke at some point of time in their life.
+If you’re an addict, then you could be facing a shortage of money even for basic needs and might have to depend upon others for your daily needs.

-However, there’re medical and other treatments available to get rid of addictions such as support groups.
+However, there are medical and other treatments available to get rid of addictions, such as support groups.
 You could try any of these to get rid of addictions and start living a happier life without being broke again.

 7. Neglecting Investments